 Public awareness of the importance of securing personal and private data has been increasing drastically over the past few years.
 This raised awareness can be linked to the increasing number of cyberattacks happening year on year in the United States.
 Customers and businesses alike are concerned about cybersecurity and know the downfalls of a data breach.
+This is the reason why most companies are starting to take ASPM more seriously in recent times.
 The average breach costs around $4 million for medium-sized companies in the country, and these costs are rising.

 After nearly two decades of zero regulation in this sector, the US government is finally making some much-needed policy changes in the realm of data privacy and management.
 Since 2020, nearly half of all Americans have decided against using a product, service or app because of privacy concerns.
 So, the tide is finally turning, and a new era is being ushered in.